Lexicographic Ranking based on Minimal Winning Coalitions: Duality

-On the other hand, it is also interesting to study under which conditions the LPGR and the criticality-based ranking coincide.
-To this purpose, we analysis the behaviour of the desirability relation on a simple game $v$ and its dual $v^*$.
+On the other hand, it is also interesting to study under which conditions the LRM and the criticality-based ranking coincide.
+To this purpose, we analyse the behaviour of the desirability relation on a simple game $v$ and its dual $v^*$.

 \begin{proposition} Given a simple game $(N,v)$ and the dual game $(N,v^*)$ then, $\forall i,j\in N$, $i\neq j$

 \end{proposition} \begin{proof} $\Rightarrow$ By hypothesis, for all $S \subseteq N\setminus\{i,j\}$, $S\cup\{j\}\in\wcv$ implies that $S\cup\{i\}\in\wcv$.
 We want to prove that for all $ S\subseteq N\setminus\{i,j\}$ such that $N\setminus\{S\cup\{j\}\}\notin\wcv$ implies that $N\setminus\{ S\cup\{i\}\}\notin\wcv$.
 Suppose that $N\setminus\{ S\cup\{i\}\}$ is winning then define $T:=N\setminus\{ S\cup\{i,j\}\}$.
 We observe that $T\cup\{j\}$ is winning then $T\cup\{i\}=N\setminus\{ S\cup\{j\}\}$ is winning, i.e. a contradiction.\\ $\Leftarrow$ By hypothesis, $\forall S\subseteq N\setminus\{i,j\}$, $N\setminus\{S\cup\{j\}\}\notin\wcv$ implies that $N\setminus\{S\cup\{i\}\}\notin\wcv$.
 We want to prove that for all $ S\subseteq N\setminus\{i,j\}$, $S\cup\{j\}\in\wcv$ implies that $S\cup\{i\}\in\wcv$.
 Suppose $S\cup\{i\}\notin\wcv$ and let $T =N\setminus\{S\cup\{i,j\}\}$.
 We observe that on the one hand $N\setminus\{T\cup\{i\}\}$ is not winning, but on the other hand $N\setminus\{T\cup\{i\}\}=S\cup\{j\}$ is winning, i.e. a contradiction, and the proof is complete. \end{proof}